-For trade receivables measured at amortised cost, in terms of determining expected impairment, the Company will apply the simplified model and will estimate expected impairment throughout the entire period of life, applying payment provision matrices based on historical data, reflecting the rules of the standard with respect to current and forecasted economic conditions.
-The impact of the new principles regarding impairment on the measurement of trade receivables measured at amortised cost is immaterial (as at 1 January 2018, an additional impairment allowance was recognised in retained earnings in the amount of PLN 334 thousand due to expected impairment).
+For trade receivables measured at amortised cost, in terms of determining expected impairment, the Group will apply the simplified model and will estimate expected impairment throughout the entire period of life, applying payment provision matrices based on historical data, reflecting the rules of the standard with respect to current and forecasted economic conditions.
+The impact of the new principles regarding impairment on the measurement of trade receivables measured at amortised cost was estimated in the amount of PLN (16) million.

-Pursuant to IFRS 9, on the date that IFRS 9 is implemented, the Company may make the decision, representing an element of the accounting policy, to continue to apply hedge accounting rules pursuant to IAS 39, thereby refraining from the implementation of hedge accounting rules arising from IFRS 9.
+Pursuant to IFRS 9, on the date that IFRS 9 is implemented, the Parent Entity may make the decision, representing an element of the accounting policy, to continue to apply hedge accounting rules pursuant to IAS 39, thereby refraining from the implementation of hedge accounting rules arising from IFRS 9.

-However, the Company decided that, for hedging relationships opened as at 1 January 2018, and for relationships which will be established after 1 January 2018, the Company will apply the hedge accounting rules set forth in IFRS 9.
 In particular this means a modification of the manner of recognition of changes in the time value of options comprising hedging instruments subject to hedge accounting rules.
 Until now, changes in the time value of options pursuant to IAS 39 were excluded from measurement of effectiveness and were recognised on an on-going basis in the statement of profit or loss.
 Pursuant to the new rules of IFRS 9 (par.
 6.5.15) changes in the time value of options will be recognised during the life of the hedge relationship in a separate item under equity and reclassified to the statement of profit or loss during the period when the hedged item is realised.
-IFRS 9 requires that the Company carry out a retrospective recognition of the time value of options pursuant to the new rules for all hedge relationships continued after 31 December 2017.
-As a result of the above change, the Company will reclassify the change in the time value of options in the amount of PLN 223 million (a loss) from retained earnings to other reserves from measurement of financial instruments.
+IFRS 9 requires that the Parent Entity carry out a retrospective recognition of the time value of options pursuant to the new rules for all hedge relationships continued after 31 December 2017.
+As a result of the above change, the Parent Entity will reclassify the change in the time value of options in the amount of PLN 233 million (a loss) from retained earnings to other reserves from measurement of financial instruments.

 (e) Corporate financial guarantees

-As part of the analysis of the impact of IFRS 9 on the financial statements, the Company determined that it is necessary to recognise the financial guarantees granted to Sierra Gorda, to secure its obligations arising from lease agreements and short-term bank loans, in the accounting books as per paragraph 4.2.1 point c of IFRS 9.
+As part of the analysis of the impact of IFRS 9 on the consolidated financial statements, the Group determined that it is necessary to recognise the financial guarantees granted to Sierra Gorda, to secure its obligations arising from lease agreements and short-term bank loans, in the accounting books as per paragraph 4.2.1 point c of

-Pursuant to the new regulations, as at 1 January 2018 the Company will recognise receivables, in an amount equal to the present value of future payments due to the guarantees, against the corresponding liabilities and then it will correct the receivables by the unwinding of the discount effect and will recognise the expected impairment for the full amount of receivables, calculated in accordance with IFRS 9.
-The impact of the aforementioned change on the Company’s financial statements will be immaterial.
+Pursuant to the new regulations, as at 1 January 2018 the Group will recognise receivables, in an amount equal to the present value of future payments due to the guarantees, against the corresponding liabilities, and then it will correct the receivables by the unwinding of the discount effect and will recognise the expected impairment for the full amount of receivables, calculated in accordance with IFRS 9.
+The impact of the aforementioned change on the consolidated financial statements will be immaterial.